ashhabimran/sql-database-trains/README.md

 # sql-database-trains
-A database I created about a rail system
+A relational SQL database modelling a rail transport system, developed as part of university coursework.
+Includes schema design, constraints, and sample queries.